-Seattle Children’s social workers help you cope with the effects on your family of your child’s illness.
+Seattle Children’s social workers can connect you to resources, support the safety of your child and family, and help you cope with the impacts of your child’s illness.

-Our team works closely with the Protection Program as well as with the Journey Program, which provides bereavement support to help families cope with death or loss.
+Our team works closely with the Seattle Children’s Safe Child and Adolescent Network (SCAN) as well as with the Journey Program, which provides bereavement support to help families cope with death or loss.

 Services We Offer

 - Assessment of your family’s strengths and needs in relation to your child's illness